 Because demand is high, now is a great time for aspiring healthcare leaders to hone their skills.

 Below we explore the top leadership qualities for healthcare professionals and offer tips for sharpening these skill sets today.

-5 Effective Healthcare Leadership Traits
+5 Effective Healthcare Leadership Skills

 1. They mentor others.

 Mentorship might be formal, as in a company-sponsored initiative that leaders and mentees may choose to be a part of.
 It may also be informal, such as creating a relationship with someone who has taken an interest in your career path or role.
-Either way, it’s a valuable opportunity to help up-and-coming professionals challenge themselves, set goals, and carve their own career path.
+Either way, it’s a valuable opportunity to help up-and-coming professionals challenge themselves, set goals, and carve their own career paths.

 2. They challenge the status quo.

 It was his boss’s openness to new ideas that encouraged Maniar to bring the idea to her in the first place.
-That, he says, is how innovation happens:
+That, he says, is how innovation happens.